ngocdung03/udacity-nanodegree/Note.md

 - Comparing criteria: Residual plots, forecasting errors, Akaike Information Criteria.
 - Holdout sample: usually the most recent data points.
 The size depends: how long the time series is and how far you would like to forecast (ideally at least the periods you are forecasting for).
 - Good time series forecasting model: uncorrelated residuals, ~0 mean of residuals.
+    - After differencing or adding AR/MA terms, make sure almost the lags do not have a siginificant correlation in the ACF plot (residual plot).
+Otherwise, should add more term.
+    - If the residual is biased, add mean for all the forecasts.
 - O node (output), I node (interactive) in TS Forecast tool
 - Accuracy: what is being forecasted, what accuracy measure is used, what type of data set is used.
-- Interpreting measures of error:
+- Interpreting measures of error: [Interpreting measures of error.doc]
-    - Scale dependents errors: such as mean error (ME) mean percentage error (MPE), mean absolute error (MAE) and root mean squared error (RMSE), are based on a set scale, and cannot be used to make comparisons that are on a different scale.
+    - Scale dependents errors: such as mean error (ME) mean percentage error (MPE), mean absolute error (MAE) and root mean squared error (RMSE - lower means narrower range of possible values), are based on a set scale, and cannot be used to make comparisons that are on a different scale.
     - Percentage errors, like MAPE, are useful because they are scale independent, so they can be used to compare forecasts between different data series, unlike scale dependent errors.
 The disadvantage is that it cannot be used if the series has zero values.
     - Scale-free errors were introduced more recently to offer a scale-independent measure that doesn't have many of the problems of other errors like percentage errors.
 (MASE)
     - https://robjhyndman.com/papers/foresight.pdf